Counselling in Whitstable

 My approach

-I work with people who feel stuck, overwhelmed, or unsure how to move forward.
+I work with people who feel stuck, overwhelmed, or aren’t sure how to move forward.

-I offer a steady, non-judgemental space where you can explore difficult thoughts, feelings, and experiences without needing to rush or push yourself.
+I offer a steady, non-judgemental space where you can explore difficult thoughts and feelings.

 I first came to counselling in my early thirties, during a difficult chapter in my life.
 I was overwhelmed and unsure how to move forward, but the support I received was life-changing.

 The warmth, understanding, and genuine care I experienced helped me feel grounded again and begin to move on.
-That experience stayed with me, and eventually inspired me to train as a counsellor.
+That experience eventually led me to train as a counsellor, and continues to shape how I work today.

 I qualified in Humanistic Counselling in 2012.
 Since then, I’ve worked with a wide range of people across NHS Talking Therapies, community services, employment support schemes, and in private practice.